MIGHTYminnow/equal-height-columns/readme.md

  **maxWidth:** The maximum width of the breakpoint.
 You can leave empty for the biggest breakpoint.

-The following example would apply equal height for headings with the class **.demo-heading** in a grid that have 1 column per row on mobile, 2 columns on tablet and 3 columns on desktop:
+The following example would apply equal height for headings with the class **.demo-heading** in a grid that has 1 column per row on mobile, 2 columns on tablet and 3 columns on desktop:

 	$( document ).equalHeight( '.demo-heading', 1, 1, 767 ); // 1 columns for 1px - 767px
 	$( document ).equalHeight( '.demo-heading', 2, 768, 1024 ); // 2 columns for 768px - 1024px